astronomer/docs/learn/cloud-ide-tutorial.md

 - Basic Airflow concepts.
 See [Introduction to Apache Airflow](intro-to-airflow.md).
 - Basic Python.
 See the [Python Documentation](https://docs.python.org/3/tutorial/index.html).
 - Basic SQL.
 See the [W3 Schools SQL tutorial](https://www.w3schools.com/sql/).
-- The Cloud IDE.
+- The Astro Cloud IDE.
 See [Astro Cloud IDE](https://docs.astronomer.io/astro/cloud-ide).

 ## Prerequisites

 - An Astro account.
 If you are not an Astronomer customer yet and want to learn more about Astro, you can [join the weekly demo](https://www.astronomer.io/events/weekly-demo/) or [contact us directly](https://www.astronomer.io/get-started/?referral=docs-nav-button).
 - A Workspace in which you are either a Workspace Editor or a Workspace Admin.
-- An account in one of the following database services, which are currently supported in the Cloud IDE: [GCP BigQuery](https://cloud.google.com/bigquery/docs/quickstarts), [Postgres](https://www.postgresql.org/docs/current/tutorial-start.html), [Snowflake](https://docs.snowflake.com/en/user-guide-getting-started.html) or [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html).
+- An account in one of the following database services, which are currently supported in the Astro Cloud IDE: [GCP BigQuery](https://cloud.google.com/bigquery/docs/quickstarts), [Postgres](https://www.postgresql.org/docs/current/tutorial-start.html), [Snowflake](https://docs.snowflake.com/en/user-guide-getting-started.html) or [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html).
 Additionally you will need your login credentials to create the connection to your database.
 - A GitHub account with access to a private or public repository that contains an Airflow Project created by the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)
 - A Personal Access Token for your GitHub account.
 To create a personal access token, see the [official GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-## Step 1: Create your Cloud IDE project
+## Step 1: Create your Astro Cloud IDE project

-1. Log in to Astro, select a Workspace, and click **Cloud IDE** in the left menu
+1. Log in to Astro, select a Workspace, and click **Cloud IDE** in the left menu.
-2. Click **+ Project** and give your Cloud IDE project a name and a description.
+2. Click **+ Project** and give your Astro Cloud IDE project a name and a description.

     ![Create new project](/img/guides/cloud_ide_create_project.png)